status-im/help.status.im/docs/en/getting-started/run-the-status-app-for-the-first-time.md

     1. Confirm your password and click **Finalise Status Password Creation**.
     1. Configure your device's biometrics (fingerprint, face, or other) to fill in your password.
 Alternatively, click **I prefer to use my password**.

+To protect your Status data and funds, [backup and secure your recovery phrase][backup-and-secure-your-recovery-phrase] immediately after creating your profile.

 !!! warning "caution"
-    In a decentralized app like Status, you're in control of your keys, which are securely stored on your device.
-To protect your keys, check out [Backup and secure your recovery phrase][backup-and-secure-your-recovery-phrase].
+    Status doesn't know your password and cannot reset it for you.
+If you forget your password, you may lose access to your Status profile and wallet funds.
+Remember your Status password, keep it in a safe place, and don't share it with anyone.

 ## Customize your profile